Danlino/uchart/README.md

 ##### -x <ins>NUMBER</ins>, --width <ins>NUMBER</ins> <a id="usage-width"></a>
 &emsp;`Maximum chart width in characters.`

-uchart automatically fits the terminal width by default.
+Uchart automatically fits the terminal width by default.
 Since the X-axis is linear and all columns have the same number of samples, the final width is rounded down.
 This means the chart may end up substantially narrower than the window.

-With the `-x` / `--width` option you can set a custom maximum chart width (different from the terminal window width).
+Using the `-x` / `--width` option, you can set a custom **exact width** for the chart, expressed in the number of terminal characters.
+For example, with the value -x 20, exactly 40 Braille columns will be displayed.
+Uchart intelligently divides the input data into 40 groups and displays them.

 [^^](#usage)